lionixevolve/GraphQLSuiteCRM/README.md

 `composer require lionixevolve/graphqlsuitecrm`

-This will install the plugin in the vendor folder.
+This will install the plugin in the vendor folder with all the requirements.

+PHP extension php-intl its a requirement, for ubuntu install as `sudo apt-get install php-intl`

 ## Testing and Usage

+GraphiQL is included in the package, to start using it open the web broser in `http://localhost/vendor/lionixevolve/graphqlsuitecrm/graphql/GraphiQL/`  (adjust localhost to the suitecrm instance location)
 Use the included GraphiQL to try this
 ```
 {